Post-Mortems9 min read

 Blameless Doesn't Mean Accountable-less

 Blameless culture means we don't punish individuals for honest mistakes.
 It doesn't mean nobody is responsible for fixing things.
 Every action item should have an owner.
 Every improvement should have accountability.
 We just don't blame people for the incidents that reveal the need for those improvements.
+For a comprehensive framework on building this culture, see PagerDuty's post-mortem guide.

 Complete Post-Mortem Checklist